-The Greek word translated Christian in Acts 11 and 26 and 1 Peter 4 is the word Christianos (Strongs #G5546).
+The Greek word translated Christian in Acts chapter 11 and Acts chapter 26 and 1 Peter 4 is the word Christianos (Strongs #G5546).

 The Bible in referring to the disciples of Jesus Christ says they were first called Christians at Antioch (Acts 11:26).

-But that verse not elsewhere in the Bible does it say who first called the disciples Christians at Antioch.
+But in that verse nor elsewhere in the Bible does it say who first called the disciples Christians at Antioch.
 In that same verse it does speaks of Paul and Barnabas assembling with the church at Antioch for a year.

-In fact, given the context of that verse it is reasonable to conclude that the church at Antioch first gave themselves that name or maybe either Paul or Barnabas.
+In fact, given the context of that verse it is just as reasonable and perhaps even more so to conclude that the church at Antioch first gave themselves that name or maybe either Paul or Barnabas than it is to conclude that other than the church established that name.

 Agrippa says that Paul almost persuaded him to be a Christian (Acts 26:28).
 Agrippa said this after Paul gave his testimony concerning Paul’s conversion from a non-believer in Christ (Acts 26:2-11) to a believer in Christ (Acts 26:12-27).